iganets/iganet/webapps/protocol.md

 - **Session** is the 'scene' presented to one or more users.
 A back-end can run one or more sessions at the same time.
 Each session can be identified by its UUID.
 A front-end application can only connect to a single session at a time but multiple front-end applications can connect to the same session to enable collaborative design.
 - **Model** is the blueprint of a particular type of physical model (e.g. Poisson's equation in 2d).
 It is realized as library that is loaded dynamically by the back-end application during startup.
 Each instance of a model blueprint can be customized (e.g., number of control knots per spatial direction) during its creation process.
 The list of available models is communicated when creating a new session or connecting to an existing one.
 - **Instance** is a customized model instantiation running in a session.
 A session can contain one or more instances of the same or different models.
 Instances are identified by their number (integer value starting at 0 and being increased for each new instance that is created).
+- **Patch** is a part of an instance.
+It is topologically equivalent to a unit interval, unit square or unit cube.
+In order to create more complex geometries, an instance consists of multiple matches, a so-called *multi-patch* construction.
 - **Component** is a part of a model, e.g., the geometry, the loadvector, or the solution field, that can be addressed individually.
 Components are separated into **inputs** and **outputs**.
 Inputs such as the geometry are components that can be modified by the user in the UI.
 Outputs such as the solution are fields that can be selected for visualization.

 ## Overview